jimmyblain/LinuxCTF/README.md

 Once these items are installed/configured, I am able to initiate an SSH tunnel to the Linux VM: <br />
 `ssh ctf_users@VM_PUBLIC_IP_ADDRESS`

+## Step 1 - Finding the Hidden File

+**Objective:** Find a hidden file in the ctf_challenges directory and read its contents.

+**Skills tested:**
+- Understanding of hidden files in Linux
+- Using ls with appropriate flags
+- Reading file contents

+**Solution:**
+After navigating to the correct directory, use `ls -a` command to list all files, *including hidden files*.
+To read the file, use `cat FILENAME`.